cordero-cristian/Dab_timer_discord_bot/README.md

 		this will send a message every 5 seconds counting down from you
 	$source
 		sends a message with a github link to the source code for the bot
+	$score
+		sends a message with the total amount of times you have used the timer,